awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-edge-optimized-custom-domain-name.md

    1. Choose **Yes** for **Alias**, type the CloudFront domain name \(e\.g\., `d3boq9ikothtgw.cloudfront.net`\) in **Alias Target**, and then choose **Create**\.
 The A\-record alias here maps your custom domain name to the specified CloudFront domain name that is itself mapped to an IP4 address\.
 ![\[Set a DNS record alias for a custom domain name for an API in API Gateway\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-custom-domain-dns-alias-set.png)
 **Tip**
  The **Alias Hosted Zone ID** identifies the hosted zone of the specified **Alias Target**\.
 The Route 53 console automatically fills in the value when you enter a valid domain name for **Alias Target**\.
-To create an A\-record alias without using the Route 53 console, such as when you use the AWS CLI, you must specified the required hosted zone Id\.
+To create an A\-record alias without using the Route 53 console, such as when you use the AWS CLI, you must specify the required hosted zone Id\.
 For any CloudFront distribution domain name, the hosted zone Id value is always `Z2FDTNDATAQYW2`, as documented in [AWS Regions and Endpoints for CloudFront](https://docs.aws.amazon.com/general/latest/gr/rande.html#cf_region)\.

     For most DNS providers, a custom domain name is added to the hosted zone as a CNAME resource record set\.
 The CNAME record name specifies the custom domain name you typed earlier in **Domain Name** \(for example, `api.example.com`\)\.
 The CNAME record value specifies the domain name for the CloudFront distribution\.
 However, use of a CNAME record will not work if your custom domain is a zone apex \(i\.e\., `example.com` instead of `api.example.com`\)\.
 A zone apex is also commonly known as the root domain of your organization\.
 For a zone apex you need to use an A\-record alias, provided that is supported by your DNS provider\.